Norway to tighten border controls

-OSLO Norway will introduce tighter border controls after neighbouring Sweden imposed stricter rules, the Norwegian prime minister said on Tuesday.
+OSLO Norway will introduce tighter border controls after neighboring Sweden imposed stricter rules, the Norwegian prime minister said on Tuesday.

 "The Swedes are strengthening their borders so it is important for us to control our borders as well.
 It is both a security measure and also a way to control how many (people) comes on the ferries," Prime Minister Erna Solberg told broadcaster TV2.